 Character qualities such as authenticity and humility build trust.
 Substance qualities such as confidence and vision will win you credibility.
 Style qualities like appearance and assertiveness help you influence others to get things done!

 Can You Develop a Stronger, More Powerful Executive Presence?

 Yes, you can!
 It begins by always being polished, poised and prepared.
 Someone with good executive presence never lets you see them sweat!
-They are calm and composed.
-Be mindful of your body language.
-People with EP stand or sit tall, and look engaged with a slight lean forward and take up space by putting their arms on the table.
+They are calm and composed and have excellent body language.
+People with executive presence stand or sit tall, and look engaged with a slight lean forward and take up space by putting their arms on the table.
 They never cross their arms.
 They keep their body posture open and inviting.
 They also “speak up” and talk in a voice that is loud enough for people to hear and use grammar that states they will get the job done.
 They are always clear and concise when it comes to speaking and sharing their message.
-Finally, a leader with good EP knows how to treat others with praise and respect.
+Finally, a leader with good executive presence knows how to treat others with praise and respect.
 They know how to make someone in the boardroom feel as though they are the only one there.
 They are great listeners.
-When it comes to Executive Presence, remember, actions speak louder than words.
+When it comes to executive presence, remember, actions speak louder than words.

 Seek to Know Yourself – and the Way Others Perceive You as a Leader

 Your executive presence is your brand, in a way–how others think about you when you’re not around.
 What would people say?

 - Are you someone who is decisive when making the tough calls?
 That’s Confidence.